 Act Now To Protect Yourself And Your Family

-If you have significant injuries, or if you simply want to be advised of your rights, contact us for a FREE consultation to review your case.
-We will answer your questions and offer my candid opinion of your case and your next best steps.
+If you have significant injuries, or if you simply want to be advised of your rights, contact a personal injury lawyer experienced in representing the victims of motor vehicle accidents.
+Contact me, Jan Weinberg, for a FREE consultation to review your case.
+I will answer your questions and offer my candid opinion of your case and your next best steps.